pic

 Rotator Cuff Tear services offered in Edison, Clifton, Hazlet, Jersey City and West Orange, NJ

 A rotator cuff tear is a common shoulder injury that brings almost two million people to the doctor each year.
-The team of orthopedic surgeons and sports medicine specialists at Garden State Pain & Orthopedics will treat your rotator cuff injury at their state-of-the-art facilities in Edison, Clifton, Hazlet, Paramus, and Jersey City, New Jersey.
+The team of orthopedic surgeons and sports medicine specialists at Garden State Pain & Orthopedics will treat your rotator cuff injury at their state-of-the-art facilities in Edison, Clifton, Hazlet, West Orange, and Jersey City, New Jersey.
 Call or book an appointment online today if you think you may have a torn rotator cuff.

 Rotator Cuff Tear Q & A